-Katie is a heart-centered and intuitive therapist who brings authenticity and compassion to her work with clients.
+Katie (she/hers) is a heart-centered and intuitive therapist who brings authenticity and compassion to her work with clients.
 As an active listener, Katie connects to her client’s choice of words, body language and emotional expression to ask important questions and bring awareness to the root causes of the presenting issues.
 Working collaboratively, Katie offers challenging and rewarding exercises to help bring movement and healing to whatever is causing a client to feel stuck and unwell.

 Katie is a Registered Psychotherapist with The College of Registered Psychotherapists of Ontario (CRPO).
 She completed a Masters of Arts degree in Counselling Psychology at The Adler School of Professional Psychology and has over 8 years of experience.